Solving and learning advective multiscale Darcian dynamics with the Neural Basis Method: Abstract

 \section{Abstract}

-Physics-governed models are increasingly paired with machine learning for accelerated predictions, yet most ``physics--informed'' formulations treat the governing equations as a penalty loss whose scale and meaning are set by heuristic balancing.
+Physics--governed models are increasingly paired with machine learning for accelerated computations, yet most ``physics--informed'' formulations treat the governing equations as a penalty loss whose scale and meaning are set by heuristic balancing.
 This blurs operator structure, thereby confounding solution approximation error with governing-equation enforcement error and making the solving and learning progress hard to interpret and control.
 Here we introduce the Neural Basis Method, a projection-based formulation that couples a predefined, physics-conforming neural basis space with an operator-induced residual metric to obtain a well-conditioned deterministic minimization.
 Stability and reliability then hinge on this metric: the residual is not merely an optimization objective but a computable certificate tied to approximation and enforcement, remaining stable under basis enrichment and yielding reduced coordinates that are learnable across parametric instances.
-We use advective multiscale Darcian dynamics as a concrete demonstration of this broader point.
-Our method produce accurate and robust solutions in single solves and enable fast and effective parametric inference with operator learning. \textbf{Keywords:} neural basis method, operator learning, residual-error equivalence, parametric PDEs, coupled Darcy flow and transport, multiscale advection-diffusion problem
+We use advective multiscale Darcian dynamics as an engineering demonstration to illustrate this broader point.
+Our method produces accurate and robust solutions in single solves and enables fast and effective parametric inference for essential engineering tasks such as control, optimization and uncertainty quantification. \textbf{Keywords:} neural basis method, operator learning, parametric inference, reduced-order modeling, Darcy flow and transport, multiscale flow simulation